tblivet/docs/development/components/hook/register-new-hook.md

 # How to add a new Core Hook

+{{% notice warning %}}
+This page describes how to add a new Core hook for the selected Core version.
+If you wish to add a new Core hook for another PrestaShop version, make sure to select the right version.
+{{% /notice %}}

 Although hooks are automatically created the first time they are subscribed to, new hooks added to the Core itself need to be properly registered and documented.

 Here are the steps you need to follow.